izqui/todos/README.md

 # Todos
 ![Todos](https://github.com/izqui/todos/blob/master/demo.gif)

-Get the TODO's in your code directly in Github Issues.
+Get the TODO's in your code directly into Github Issues.
 Uses pre-commit Git hooks to check for new TODO's every time you commit to the repo.

 [Example](#how-to-install-it)